Foil (fencing): Women's foil

 and was the only Olympic fencing event in which women competed until women's épée was introduced at the 1996 Olympics.

-Nowadays, women's fencing is just as popular as men's, and consists of all weapons (foil, épée, and sabre).
+In 1940 the Amateur Fencers League of America issued a new rule book stating that women were allowed to compete in foil (in bouts to four points or eight minutes), but touches below the waist (delineated by a dark-colored sash) were off-target.
+In 1957 they issued a new rule book including alternate rules for 8-point bouts (women's foil) and 10-point bouts (men at all weapons), with a requirement of a two-point advantage (15-minute time limit).
+In 1965 they issued a new rule book in which the target area for women's foil was made the same as that for men's foil.

 Ratings

 Ratings/Rankings are generally run by national fencing federations and use varying scales based on that particular federations system.
 These ratings are used as the basis for initial seeding into the pool rounds of tournaments and vary country to country.

 Groups

 Age groups are necessary to separate skill and body maturity levels in order to create a level playing field.
 The current age groups for foil (and also épée and sabre) are Y10 (age 10 and under), Y12 (age 12 and under), Y14 (age 14 and under), cadet (age 16 and under), junior (age 19 and under), and senior (anything over 19).
 While an older competitor cannot compete in a younger category, the contrary is allowed and encouraged, in order to expedite learning.

 The veteran age group consists of 40 and over, 60 and over, and 70 and over sub-groups.